OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 variables in nonlinear implicit equations of the simulation model, or otherwise ignored.

 To activate this second option, set *Simulation Setup | Simulation Flag | Initialization Method* to *none* in OMEdit, or set the simulation flag :ref:`-iim=none <simflag-iim>`.
-Also in this case, activating the checkbox Save simulation flags inside the model saves this option in an *__OpenModelica_simulationFlags(iim=none)* annotation, so it is retained for future simulations of the same model.
+Also in this case, activating the checkbox *Save simulation flags inside model, i.e. __OpenModelica_simulationFlags annotation* saves this option in an *__OpenModelica_simulationFlags(iim=none)* annotation, so it is retained for future simulations of the same model.

 Homotopy Method
 ~~~~~~~~~~~~~~~